ABOUT

 Some random facts about me:

-I am a born and raised Floridian (we are a rare kind), practically raised at Disney world.
-I’m a mommy and wife and I love Jesus!
-I actually didn’t pick up a camera til my son was about 9 months old.
+When it comes to photography, I’ve been doing photography for 8 years now.
+I first picked up a camera when my son was about 9 months old.
 And he was the reason why I wanted to take pictures.
 In fact, I’m pretty sure, me and that camera are to blame for the ham he is now.

-But it wasn’t until one day, early in my photography career that I was editing some photos of a friend’s family and I caught myself smiling that I truly realized photography was something I was passionate about.
-Something that I loved to do and wanted to continue doing.
-I love that I get to watch a family be a family and getting to capture that is just so cool to me and so special.
-I am honored to capture those moments.
-My sweet baby is who inspired me to even pick up the camera.
-And even now, children are my absolute favorites to shoot and bring me so much joy.
-I also consider myself an advocate for mothers and love capturing them and their babies.
+And let me tell you, I am honored to capture those moments.
+My sweet kiddos are who inspired me to even pick up the camera.
+Even now, children are my absolute favorites to shoot and bring me so much joy.
+I also love capturing mothers and their babies.
+A mother’s bond with her child is so sacred and honestly something to be treasured.
 I love capturing the raw, real moments motherhood brings, and strive to uplift mommies by capturing the beautiful and strong super women that they are!
-The Lord has blessed me richly through this business and continues to reveal himself to me through photography, capturing moments and families and love.
+The Lord has blessed me richly through this business and continues to reveal Himself to me through photography, capturing moments of joy, families and love.

 What is Lifestyle Photography?